plone/training/docs/mastering-plone/relations.md

 ## Programming with relations

-Since Plone 6 `plone.api` has methods to create, read, and delete relations and inverse relations.
+`plone.api` has methods to create, read, and delete relations.

 ```{code-block} python
 :linenos: